agilbert1412/StardewArchipelago/Documentation/Yaml Settings/bundle_price.md

 The 2nd important value is the number of requested ingredients.
 This is the number of items that will get picked from the item pool, to be shown as ingredients to a given player.
 In the Spring Foraging Bundle, this number is 4.

 The 3rd value is the number of item slots to fill.
-If this number is smaller than the number of ingredients, the player gets to pick which ingredients they fulfill, leading to more agency.
+If this number is smaller than the number of ingredients, the player gets to pick which ingredients they fulfill, leading to more freedom and player choice.

 ![image](https://i.imgur.com/d8Awymz.png)